gurusharma/RFID/README.md

 ### Power Up
 After successfully completing the tasks above, you are ready to power up.
 Make sure your circuit connections are correctly established; fix errors in the setup if you encounter any.
 Now plug the USB into Pi and connect to a computer device.
 Turn on the Pi

+### Unit Testing
-Unit Testing: After proper setup and powerup, we can now test the RFID sensor.
+After proper setup and powerup, we can now test the RFID sensor.
 Bring one of the “word tags” closer to the reader until it beeps.
 You will see the message displayed on the screen as “Welcome User #” if it was the tag belonging to a pre-registered user.
 If it was a new tag, the message displayed would be: “Please contact admin to register first”.

 ### Production Testing
 Write how color of LEDs change

 ### Reproducible
 If you are able to follow the instructions listed above, you can easily reproduce the project and hopefully add more features to it.
 Happy coding and prototyping!!!
 All the Best!